 Description Implement self-serve, personalised services to meet customer demand and experience, implementing a customer insight and interaction portal and reducing the cost to serve.
 Business outcomes As part of ED2, we have proposed a number of initiatives to improve our customer service.
 Data and digitalisation will allow us to offer the four new communication channels.
 This initiative will deliver the foundations for offering enhanced self-service digital offerings.
 Finally, it will enable both proactive communications to customers for planned and unplanned power cuts and the provision of information and support on the transition to net zero.
 We will develop customer journeys to understand how we can best support them.
 We will implement new ways of support through developing a modernised website including enhanced portals for Open Data, modern contact centre technology, and we will respond to the increased need for new connections.
 Benefits These initiatives will allow us to improve the customer experience, providing them with more choice as well as the opportunity to streamline our processes, freeing up colleagues to spend time with those customers who cannot or choose not to use our self-serve offering.
 Taking a user-first approach, better performance monitoring, and developing a deeper understanding of the end-to-end customer journey will also allow us to provide tailored services to vulnerable customers.
 Vulnerability spans a number of dimensions and will vary by different groups.
 Research from other sectors has shown that some groups may prefer telephone-based services whilst others such as customers with mental health problems face 'serious difficulties' in using telephone services and prefer alternative communication channels.
-Our omni-channel approach offers alternative routes for these customers, whether it be fully self-serve or via our online webchat service.
-Beyond customer experience, these initiatives will contribute to supporting decarbonisation.
+Our omni-channel approach offers alternative routes for these customer experience, these initiatives will contribute to supporting decarbonisation.
 Streamlining processes from better integration will allow us to meet increasing demand for new LCT connections in a cost-effective manner.
-Expanding our self-service customer connections platform to allow the generation of quotations for LV demand connections, load increases, and budget estimates for new LV connections will allow customers to easily identify the most viable and cost-effective options, encouraging the mass uptake of LCTs, flexible connections, and network flexibility.
+Expanding our self-service customer connections platform to allow the generation of quotations for LV demand connections, load increases, and budget estimates for new LCTs, flexible connections, and network flexibility.